seasonedfish/blog/_posts/2022-05-29-a-new-data-model-for-pokesummary.md

 date:   2022-05-29
 ---

-This past week, I made some technical changes to Pokésummary, my command-line Python program.
+This past week, I made significant technical changes to [Pokésummary](https://github.com/tactlessfish/pokesummary), my command-line Python program.
-The biggest change was in how the program stores Pokémon data in memory.
+In this blog post, I'll recount the process of redesigning the data model.

 ## Some background
 Pokésummary version 1 consisted of three modules: